Free Shipping

 young man getting into bed to sleep

-It's generally understood that having a regular exercise routine is good for physical fitness and that eating three well-rounded meals a day is good for nutrition.
-The same principle applies to sleep.
+We all know that a regular exercise routine is good for fitness, and three solid meals a day are good for nutrition.
+The same principle of consistency applies to sleep.
+When was the last time you gave yourself a bedtime?

-Once you get into the groove of a consistent bedtime routine, you should find yourself getting sleepy around the same time of the day, every day.
+Once you get into the groove of a consistent bedtime routine (yes, even on weekends), you should find yourself getting sleepy around the same time of the day, every day.
 This will serve as a signal that it’s time to unwind and get to bed, so don’t ignore it!

 9. Listen To Music